📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 External Resources

 Disclaimer: This article is for educational purposes only and does not constitute veterinary advice.
-Fish Zithro and all products discussed are intended exclusively for ornamental and aquarium fish.
+Bird Zithro and all products discussed are intended exclusively for ornamental and aquarium Bird.
 They are not for human consumption or for use in food-producing animals.
 Consult a qualified aquatic veterinarian for diagnosis and treatment recommendations.